CSCfi/bastion/README.md

 This way we can access all of our internal host and browse all of our internal webservers.

-Creating a host into a bastion host using ansible.
+Creating a host into a bastion host using Ansible
 =======
 We can make a host into bastion host easily.
 We can use ansible to automate our most of settings.
 To make a host into bastion host, we need to first clone the repository.